mieszkosabo/table-tennis-league/README.md

   - Other
     - [ ] save events to database
     - [ ] activity feed
-    - [ ] use dataloader in event processing
+    - [ ] use dataloader/cache in event processing
 - [ ] Tests
   - [ ] testcontainers
 - [x] add avatars to tables